Toenail Pain [Toenail Fungus, Ingrown Toenails, Discolored Toenails]

-- In our experience is much more likely to have a bruise underneath the toenail rather than black toenail fungus.
+- In our experience, it is much more likely to have a bruise underneath the toenail rather than black toenail fungus.

-- In a lot of people it is common to have both toenail fungus develop first.
-This toenail fungus can make the toenail thicker leading to bleeding and bruising developing underneath the toenail.
+- In a lot of people, it is common to have both toenail fungi develop first.
+This toenail fungus can make the toenail thicker, leading to bleeding and bruising developing underneath the toenail.

 - This can make the toenail thick, dark, and discolored.